mahmoudalbardan/Company/README.md

 # Company

-This is a an exploratory data analysis test presented to "Company" by Mahmoud Albardan.
-The idea is to analyse the mobility patterns for city.
+The idea is to analyse the mobility patterns for city in Singapore.
 To do so, I started with the dataset given by "Compnay" and containing multiple columns about subzones in agents, subzones and the time we detected  these agents in the subzones given precise information about latitude and longitude.

 From this dataset, I wanted to extract multiple features about two types of locations for each agent: the home and the work(or university if student, ect ..)